Diablo Immortal: MMO features

-Although all of Immortal's core activities can be completed by a solo player, in the style of other MMO games, players can encounter each other when exploring.
+Although all of Immortals core activities can be completed by a solo player, in the style of other MMO games, players can encounter each other when exploring.
 They can also form temporary parties of up to four players, or create more permanent "Warbands" of up to 8 players, to play through "dynamic events" together.
 Warbands can also occupy and explore the "Castle Cyrangar" location together, to earn additional benefits.
 Some of the high-level in-game dungeons and enemies are designed specifically to be tackled by groups of players cooperatively.
 These gameplay elements are similar to Blizzard's long-running MMO, World of Warcraft.

 The game also provides voice chat features, allowing players to communicate both with other members of their party, and with a broader range of players via "public" channels.
 Immortal also features clans for bringing together larger groups of players.

 Immortal supports cross-platform-play; however, players must be on the same in-game server in order to interact.
 A player character can be transferred between servers for free on the first occasion, with each subsequent transfer requiring a one-off purchase (and a wait period of 30 days).